freshiefrey/grits/README.md

 or

 1. *Run sensor.py* within deprecated to record your own data, change Sensortag Address and filename.
 2. Combine your recorded data into a single .csv per gesture.
+Put them in raw_data.
 3. Edit *window-mod.ipynb* to fit your parameters, gestures and .csv files.
 4. *Run the notebook window-mod.ipynb*
-- this processes the raw_data and generates output onto your local repo
+- This processes the raw_data and generates output onto your local repo
-    - We have excluded them from our online repo as file is too big (>300MB)
+    - We have excluded them from our online repo as uncompressed files is too big (>600MB)

 ### Processed data:
 - ready_data folder